calebthebrewer/sa.muel.be-hugo/content/post/recovering-from-a-hacked-wordpress-and-hardening-your-security.markdown

 You probably shouldn't have any PHP or .htaccess files in *wp-content/uploads/someyear/*.

-Finally search all the remaing files for typical code injections.
+Finally search all the remaining files for typical code injections.
 PHP injections usually contain the functions `eval` and `base64_decode`.

 	egrep 'eval(|decode(' -r -H /path/to/wordpress/wp-content/